How to Tell If A Pork Chop is Cooked All the Way Through?

 Using a Meat Stick Thermometer:

 Using a meat thermometer is a dependable way to determine the interior temperature of pork chops.
-For the best accurate reading, place the thermometer probe in the thickest portion of the chop, away from any bones or fat.
+For the most accurate reading, place the thermometer probe in the thickest portion of the chop, away from any bones or fat.

 Additional Tips: